cristinakellyt/public-holiday-finder/README.md

 - View holidays by year or upcoming holidays.
 - Sort holidays by name or date.
 - Save favorite countries for quick access at favorites page (accessible from the header).
+- Toast notifications for when a country is added to favorites or removed from favorites.
 - See a quick information about the application in a modal accessible from the header.
 - Responsive design for mobile devices.